akhikhl/gretty/README.md

 #### System requirements

-Gretty reequires JDK7 or JDK8 and Gradle 1.11 and newer.
+Gretty reequires JDK7 or JDK8 and Gradle 1.11 or newer.

 Support of JDK6 is coming soon.